cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: I met with the group, got to know everyone, and discussed project ideas.

+Stephen Harb: Joined with the group and brought up a few ideas.
+I discussed projects I have worked on in the past that were related to the ideas we brought up.

 ####9/6/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde – Finalized our decision on what project we wanted, assigned roles to members, and created a basic outline for the project.

 Mason Meredith: I failed to attend this meeting due to the flood work with my family.

 Daniel LaBorde: I picked out my roles for the project and worked on our first presentation.

+Stephen Harb: I had made a first contract for the team that helped outline preliminary work timelines, we did not sign it, however, it was a reference document for future work.

 ####9/29/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Discussed basic design features needed to implement the project including a grid system for our game board and the information needed to build individual units.
 Discussed which engine to use to make the game in.